Conference 2022 speakers

 Annie is a clinical supervisor and counsellor with over 12 years’ experience in delivering therapeutic services for Place2Be in primary and secondary schools.
 Before becoming Clinical Lead across all schools and community programmes, Annie worked as Programme Leader for a suite of programmes designed to improve understanding surrounding mental health in the classroom.
 Prior to becoming a counsellor, Annie worked in the advertising and television production industry.

-Join Annie on 28th September at 2:00pm for the session 'Improving attendance rates: How governors can help'.
+Annie presented on 28th September at 2:00pm for the session 'Improving attendance rates: How governors can help'.

 Digital Safeguarding Specialist at Smoothwall